 There are some situations where you should consider going to the ER first, such as if you have suffered a head injury, been in an accident, or if you can’t move your jaw or it is likely broken.
 Situations such as these call for more urgent medical care, only requiring a dentist after you are sure your condition is stable.
-Check this guide for more information about dental emergencies.

 Emergency dentists in cities near Montgomery

 If you can't schedule an emergency dentist appointment in Montgomery, there are lots of dentists in nearby cities in Alabama that can attend to your needs:

 - Emergency Dentists in Birmingham, AL

 Dentaly.org is happy to offer guidance and resources to help you find the care you need, but our website is not a substitute for attention from a medical professional.
 If you have serious concerns for your dental health, contact the 24-hour hotline on 334-956-6197 or one of the clinics listed above to schedule a visit.

 It is always advisable to check the license and credentials of any dentist before you go in for a visit.
 For dentists in Montgomery, the Alabama State Board of Dentistry, and the Board of Dental Examiners of Alabama can provide you with all the information you need.

 Although it is often a better idea to contact a dental professional with your emergency, sometimes you may find it difficult.
 If you are experiencing severe pain and are unable to reach an emergency dentist in Montgomery, you should call 911.